nextstrain/nextstrain.org/docs/infrastructure.md

   - `CONFIG_FILE` is the path to a JSON file defining the defaults for the required variables below.
     If not provided, the checked-in files `env/production/config.json` and `env/testing/config.json` are used (depending on the value of `NODE_ENV`).

-  - `GROUPS_DATA_FILE` is the path to a JSON file defining the known Groups.
-    If not provided, the checked-in files `env/production/groups.json` and `env/testing/groups.json` are used (depending on the value of `NODE_ENV`).

 Several variables are required but obtain defaults from a config file (e.g. `env/production/config.json`):

   - `COGNITO_USER_POOL_ID` must be set to the id of the Cognito user pool to use for authentication.